 These two modifications were compared with Relative Damping Control in Section 6.
-While having very different implementations, both proposed modifications were found to be very similar with respect to the attainable damping and the obtained closed-loop system behavior.
+While having very different implementations, both proposed modifications were found to be very similar when it comes to the attainable damping and the obtained closed loop system behavior.

-This study has been applied to a rotating platform that corresponds to the nano-hexapod parameters (Section 7).
-As for the uniaxial model, three nano-hexapod stiffnesses values were considered.
-The dynamics of the soft nano-hexapod ($k_n = 0.01 N/\mu m$) was shown to be more depend more on the rotation velocity (higher coupling and change of dynamics due to gyroscopic effects).
-In addition, the attainable damping ratio of the soft nano-hexapod when using IFF is limited by gyroscopic effects.
+Then, this study has been applied to a rotating platform that corresponds to the nano-hexapod parameters (Section 7).
+As for the uniaxial model, three nano-hexapod stiffness are considered.
+The dynamics of the soft nano-hexapod ($k_n = 0.01 N/\mu m$) was shown to be more depend on the rotation velocity (higher coupling and change of dynamics due to gyroscopic effects).
+Also, the attainable damping ratio of the soft nano-hexapod when using IFF is limited by gyroscopic effects.

-To be closer to the Nano Active Stabilization System dynamics, the limited compliance of the microstation has been considered (Section 8).
-Results are similar to those of the uniaxial model except that come complexity is added for the soft nano-hexapod due to the spindle's rotation.
-For the moderately stiff nano-hexapod ($k_n = 1 N/\mu m$), the gyroscopic effects only slightly affect the system dynamics, and therefore could represent a good alternative to the soft nano-hexapod that showed better results with the uniaxial model.
+To be closer to the Nano Active Stabilization System dynamics, the limited compliance of the microstation has been taken into account (Section 8).
+Results are similar to that of the uniaxial model except that come complexity is added for the soft nano-hexapod due to the spindle's rotation.
+For the moderately stiff nano-hexapod ($k_n = 1 N/\mu m$), the gyroscopic effects are only slightly affecting the system dynamics, and therefore could represent a good alternative to the soft nano-hexapod that was showing better results with the uniaxial model.